HackLinux/e8/readme.md

 I need a low-level programming language to write the OS for E8.
-At the same time, to have comprehensible source code, I want to write it in a "modern" language that at least has built-in supports for namespace, type methods and interface, I hope the language does not have macros or templates or other features that can arbitrarily polymorphs the source code with dark magic.
+At the same time, to have comprehensible source code, I want to write it in a "modern" language that at least has built-in supports for namespace, type methods and interface, and I hope the language does not have macros or templates or other features that can arbitrarily polymorphs the source code with dark magic.